ept/crdt-website/pages/glossary.md

   that has not failed will also eventually process it).
 See [Conflict-Free Replicated Data Types](https://pages.lip6.fr/Marek.Zawirski/papers/RR-7687.pdf) by Marc Shapiro, Nuno Preguiça, Carlos Baquero, and Marek Zawirski.

+Tombstone:
+: A special object used in some CRDTs to indicate that a value is absent (e.g. because it has been deleted).
+Tombstones may increase the memory consumption of a CRDT, as they continue to exist even if the corresponding data has been deleted at the application level.
+There are algorithms for garbage-collecting tombstones and freeing their memory.